 Sending work teams has become a major missions thrust for districts and many local churches.
 These people give up vacation time to work.
 They buy their own airline tickets.
 They even dig into their pockets to buy cement, paint, nails, and boards.
 In recent years, they've put up hundreds of buildings all over the world.
 A grass roots program, Work and Witness moved into high gear with the election of Paul Gamertsfelder to the General NMI Council.
 Now, over 300 teams go out each year.

-Louie Bustle is now regional director in South America.
+Louie Bustle is now retired from missionary service that included a stint as regional director in South America.
 Originally the pioneer leader in the Dominican Republic, he has credited Work and Witness with being a key element in explosive church growth there.
 Work and Witness money and the donated labor are key elements in helping General Budget reap a great harvest in responsive areas around the globe.
 In many fields Alabaster funds buy land, and Work and Witness teams put up the buildings.

 Sometimes a team's construction materials money is raised through special offerings.
 Occasionally money comes from friends outside the church.
 They hear about special projects and want to get involved.
 Sometimes, churches use Faith Promise giving above General Budget commitments to help fund Work and Witness projects.

 One "Acts 6" missionary support team member in the World Mission office is the Work and Witness coordinator.
-Some years ago, David Hayse moved from overseeing construction in Mexico to become the first full-time Headquarters coordinator for Work and Witness.
-David Cooper now heads up that office.
-His notebook bulges with a backlog of pleas from mission fields asking for construction teams.
+Some years ago, David Hayse moved from overseeing construction in Mexico to become the first full-time Headquarters coordinator for Work & Witness.
+David Cooper later headed up that office which haa a notebook bulging with a backlog of pleas from around the world asking for construction teams.

 The church's Work & Witness coordinator help sort out priorities, matching teams with projects.
 He helps schedule teams for the field.
 He double-checks important details such as accident insurance.
-David Cooper doesn't live on a mission field.
-Yet, he is making a difference in Nazarene building projects around the globe.
-His being on the job is due to World Evangelism Fund.
+The global Work & Witness coordinator doesn't live on a mission field.
+Yet, that person is making a difference in Nazarene building projects around the globe.
+That person being on the job is due to World Evangelism Fund.

 People often ask me: "Wouldn't it be better if we just sent the money?
 With local labor couldn't you get the building up for less cost?
 Isn't buying airline tickets and paying for food and lodging for Americans a waste of missions money?"